-The contributions and cooperation of the following laboratories were extremely important and essential to the preparation of these Guidelines, in analyzing standard microplastic samples prepared for experimental analysis, and reporting the results of their analyses to clarify the differences among the various analytical methods and practices.
+The contributions and cooperation of the following laboratories were extremely important and essential to the preparation of these Guidelines, both in analyzing standard microplastic samples prepared for experimental analysis, and reporting the results of their analyses to clarify the differences between analytical methods and practices.

-Association Oceaneye, Chulalongkorn University, Ehime University, Korea Institute of Ocean Science and Technology, Kyushu University, Norwegian Institute for Water Research, National Marine Environmental Monitoring Center, MEE, National Oceanic and Atmospheric Administration, Pacific Institute of Geography, Tokyo University of Marine Science and Technology, University of Cadiz, and Vancouver Aquarium Marine Science Centre.
+Thank you to the participation of Association Oceaneye, Chulalongkorn University, Ehime University, Korea Institute of Ocean Science and Technology, Kyushu University, Norwegian Institute for Water Research, National Marine Environmental Monitoring Center, MEE, National Oceanic and Atmospheric Administration, Pacific Institute of Geography, Tokyo University of Marine Science and Technology, University of Cadiz, and Vancouver Aquarium Marine Science Centre.

-Special thanks are noted to Marie Delorenzo, Nina T. Buenaventura, Peter S. Ross, Stephen Chastain, Voranop Viyakarn, and Weiwei Zhang for their contributions to the inter-laboratory comparison in 2017 (ILC2017).
+Special thanks are noted to DELORENZO Marie, BUENAVENTURA Nina T., ROSS Peter S., CHASTAIN Stephen, VIYAKARN Voranop, and ZHANG Weiwei for their contributions to the interlaboratory comparison in 2017 (ILC).